-- Garlic – There is no better flavor to go with mushrooms than garlic so I use 4 cloves of garlic in this recipe.
-You’ll want it minced so it easily mixes in with the mushrooms.
+- Garlic – There is no better flavor with mushrooms than garlic, so I use 4 cloves in this recipe.
+You’ll want it minced, so it easily mixes in with the mushrooms.

-- Jalapeño – It’s optional but a finely chopped jalapeño adds some heat to the mushrooms and works well in tacos.
+- Jalapeño – It’s optional, but a finely chopped jalapeño adds heat to the mushrooms and works well in tacos.

-- Sea salt – For maximum flavor, make sure you use sea salt and not table salt.
+- Sea salt – For maximum flavor, ensure you use sea salt and not table salt.